faulks7/Chasing-Chlorophyll/README.md

 - Visualise the relationships using time-series plots, heatmaps, and bloxplots to understand environmental variability and manta behaviour seasonally.
 - Merge manta and eReefs datasets by timestamp and conduct multiple regression to test the effects of chlorophyll-a and hydrodynamic variables on manta rays.

+---

+## Running the Analysis

+Note: To run the source code, ResidentMantas.ipynb needs to be executed first before other anlaysis files.
+Include the input and ouput files in your workspace to make sure all files have the necessary data to execute properly.
+Any request errors when exracting AIMS eReefs data should be treated as such, and alternative server access points such as NCI (http://thredds.nci.org.au/) may be required.